Games Like Genshin Impact: 7 Mobile Picks

 Disney Twisted-Wonderland

-Switch from Genshin if: You prioritize story and character depth over exploration, and you're a Disney or visual novel fan willing to grind for cards.
+Switch from Genshin if: You prioritize story and character writing over combat mechanics and already love Disney villain lore.

 FAQ

-Are there any premium games similar to Genshin Impact on mobile?
+Are there paid games similar to Genshin without gacha?

 Apps & Games Mentioned